Most Valuable Autographed MLB Cards 2025

 Roman Anthony, Dylan Crews, and the Rise of the 2025 Rookie Autograph

 The rookie autograph chase didn’t stop at Wood and Povich: Roman Anthony (Red Sox) and Dylan Crews (Nationals) both generated significant hype, each boasting visually striking and short-printed autos in the 2025 releases.
+For an in-depth look at these prospects, see our rookie card spotlight on Dylan Crews and James Wood.
 Anthony’s 2025 Topps Black Border Auto (#88/99) has hit $1,350 for a PSA 10, and Crews’ Refractor autos, especially the /25 Orange parallels, are trading at or above $1,800 for top grades.
 Anthony’s early season performance and Crews’ slugging power have turned their signed rookie cards into must-watch investments as the season unfolds.

 Both players’ cards have seen sharp value bumps after standout performances and media coverage—reinforcing the importance of timing in card purchases and sales.